Irfan Simons

 Admin sign-in page

-I'm product designer currently living in London, my home city, after spending the majority of the past decade in Sydney, Australia.
+I'm a product designer currently living in London, my home city, after spending the majority of the past decade in Sydney, Australia.

 I think the best design gets out of the way.
 It should feel obvious, not clever.
 If someone has to stop and figure out how to use it, something's gone wrong.